5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 1. First it tries to match the `.` against as many characters as it can.

-   That means it will stop only at the end of the line, because the dot will match everything but the end-of-line. as the asterisk repeats it over and and over again.
+   That means it will stop only at the end of the line, because the dot will match everything but the end-of-line. as the asterisk repeats it over and over again.

 2. Then the RegEx engine will _backtrack_ and try to find a double quote, coming from the right; once it finds one it's done the job.